 There are several reasons why your baby might be experiencing asymmetrical crawling.
 First, it could be due to a muscular imbalance.
 If one side of her body is stronger than the other, she may have difficulty crawling evenly.
 Second, it could be due to a neurological imbalance.
 This means that the connections between her brain and her muscles are not working properly.
 Lastly, it could be due to a sensory imbalance.
 This means that she is not able to process information from her environment correctly.

-There are several things you can do to help your baby fix asymmetrical crawling.
+There are several things you can do to help how to fix asymmetrical crawling of your baby.

 Should I worry about asymmetrical crawling?